-A multifocal IOL is designed to help a patient see both near and far early, but the way the lenses alter light in order to achieve this can be difficult for some patients to tolerate.
+A multifocal IOL is designed to aid patients in seeing both near and far away.
+However, the light-altering aspects of the lenses can be bothersome for some patients.

 Which is the best lens for you?
-The best lens to choose for cataract surgery depends on your specific vision needs.
-If you’re comfortable wearing glasses after cataract surgery, a monofocal lens may be the right choice.
-If you wants greater freedom from eyeglasses at distance and near and can tolerate potential glare or halos around lights, the multifocal intraocular lens may be an option.
-This decision comes down to what you want in terms of improving your eyesight and lifestyle.
+The ideal lens to choose for cataract surgery ultimately depends on the patient’s unique vision needs.
+Those who are comfortable with wearing glasses following cataract surgery can do well with a monofocal lens.
+Those who wish to have greater freedom from eyeglasses both from far and near distances and can tolerate minor glaring around lights may enjoy the multifocal intraocular lens.
+Ultimately it all depends on what the patient is looking for in terms of improving their vision and maintaining an enjoyable lifestyle.

 Your eyesight won’t deteriorate after cataract surgery unless another vision problem arises, such as macular degeneration or glaucoma.

-While many people will obtain 20/20 best-corrected vision from their IOL, 30-50% of people who choose a monofocal IOL will still require corrective lenses after surgery.
-It’s likely you’ll be able to see much better after cataract surgery, but you may still need to wear glasses or contacts, especially for reading, close work and driving.
-Some patients prefer to achieve this with LASIK.
+While many patients end up with 20/20 vision from their IOL, approximately 30-50% of patients who choose to receive a monofocal IOL will still need to get corrective lenses after undergoing surgery.
+While cataract surgery definitely improves the patient’s overall ability to see, it is likely that they will still need to wear glasses or contact lenses, especially when reading and driving.
+Some patients may prefer to achieve this goal by way of LASIK.

 HOW LONG DO CATARACT LENSES LAST?

 One of the best things about IOLs is that they never wear out and never have to be replaced.
 Nonetheless, it’s important to follow the doctor’s aftercare instructions to ensure that the eyes heal properly.
 In most cases, cataract lenses last a lifetime.